MetPX/sarrac/README.rst

 indented like python instead, use four spaces, and not tabs.

-Also, in terms of documenting code, when adding new things one should add comments keeping in minde compatbility with `doxygen <http://www.doxygen.nl/manual/docblocks.html>`_ Examples::
+Also, in terms of documenting code, when adding new things one should add comments keeping in mind compatbility with `doxygen <http://www.doxygen.nl/manual/docblocks.html>`_ Examples::

   /**